Kequc/kequtest/readme.md

 ## Use

+`describe`

+`it`

 By default kequtest finds all `.test.js` files recursively throughout the current directory.
-Test files use `describe` and `it` blocks inside them to organise.
-Tests are written so that an error is thrown if it fails otherwise it passes.
+Tests are defined using `it`, or if you want to make a container use `describe`.
+A test is written so that when an error is thrown it fails.

-The easiest way to throw errors is using Node's [`assert`](https://nodejs.org/api/assert.html) library.
+The easiest way to throw an error is using Node's [`assert`](https://nodejs.org/api/assert.html) library.

 ## Example